Uyirullavarai Usha: Production

-The film marked the acting debut of Nalini as a lead actress.
+The film was originally titled Chain Jayapal.
+The lead role was originally offered to Rajinikanth, who decided not to do the role, resulting in T. Rajendar debuting as lead actor.
+The film also marked the acting debut of Nalini as lead actress.
+The songs "Indiralogathu Sundari" and "Mogam Vandhu" were shot at Karpagam Studios.

 Soundtrack

 The music was composed by T. Rajendar who also wrote the lyrics.
 For the dubbed Telugu version Prema Sagaram, all lyrics were written by Rajasri.
 The song "Indralogathu" was later sampled by Flying Lotus for "GNG BNG" from the album Los Angeles (2008).